Updated: Nov 30, 2022

 Another problem I find with most of my low back patients is postural distortion, typically including forward head posture or upper crossed syndrome (I find low crossed syndrome much less common by the way).
 This is caused most commonly by chronic sitting.
 As Americans sit A LOT!
 The average American commutes over 45 minutes, sits for 8-10 hours at a desk, and then commutes again, and once home sits and watches TV for 4-6 hours.
 Now that may not feel like you, but we all (including myself) sit much more than we should.
 When seated your core is essentially inactivated, putting more stress on other areas of your spine like your mid-back and neck, hence the stiff shoulders and back you get after sitting for prolonged periods.
 I teach my practice members "Spinal Hygiene Exercises" which are a combination of core strengthening and stabilization exercises and stretches that support my spinal adjustments, but also counteract the negative effects of sitting and gravity.
 If you'd like to see my library of Spinal Hygiene Exercise you can sign up here and I'll send you all of my videos, with no spam, I promise.

 The one reality though is often people need a guide to help them through this re-training of the core muscles after chronic pain or injuries, and I actually find the combination of specific spinal adjustments and stretches and exercises is the best combination.
 No approach is one size fits all, which is why my care plans look different for each individual that comes into my practice.
 If you've been struggling with low back pain and have tried everything else I'd love to have a shot and help you get your life back on track!
-You can request to schedule a consultation and neurostructural testing in my practice here.
+You can request to schedule a free consultation and if we are a good fit for one another we can move forward with the 1st step in care, the 18-point Neuro-Structural testing I do in my practice here.